spacetelescope/stwcs/doc/source/headerlet_def.rst

     D2IMFILE= '/grp/hst/acs/lucas/new-npl/wfc_ref68col_d2i.fits' / Column correction
     COMPRESS=                    F / Uses gzip compression

-`HeaderletHDU` objects are similar to other HDU objects in PyFits.
+`HeaderletHDU` objects are similar to other HDU objects in PyFITS.
 However, they have a special `.headerlet` attribute that returns the actual `headerlet` contained in the HDU data as a `Headerlet` object::

     >>> hdrlet = hdul['HDERLET', 1].headerlet